What is Pediatric Speech-Language Therapy?

 In general, a Speech-Language Pathologist (SLP) addresses delays or disorders of communication and swallowing with patients of all ages.
-In the pediatric setting, Speech-Language Therapy work with children on every aspect of speech production, including understanding and appropriately using vocabulary, grammar and all of the social aspects of language.
+In the pediatric setting Speech-Language Therapy works with children on every aspect of speech production, including understanding and appropriately using vocabulary, grammar and all of the social aspects of language.
 At Kids Therapy Made Simple our SLPs use a play-based approach to address a child’s unique and specific needs.

 How do I know if my child needs Speech-Language Therapy?